NYC to impose vaccine mandate on private sector employers

 De Blasio, a Democrat with just weeks left in office as leader of the nation's largest city, said the mandate will take effect Dec.
 27, with in-person workers needing to provide proof they have received at least one dose of the vaccine.
 And they will not be allowed to get out of the requirement by agreeing to regular COVID-19 testing instead.

-The measure will apply to roughly 184,000 businesses, ranging from big corporations to mom-and-pop businesses in the city of 8.8 million people, according to a spokesperson for the mayor.
+The measure will apply to roughly 184,000 businesses not covered by previous vaccine mandates, ranging from big corporations to mom-and-pop businesses in the city of 8.8 million people, according to a spokesperson for the mayor.
 The city's private-sector workforce is 3.7 million.

-De Blasio said the measure is aimed at staving off a spike of infections amid holiday gatherings and as cold weather drives more people indoors, where the virus is more likely to spread.
+De Blasio said the move is aimed at staving off a spike of infections amid holiday gatherings and as cold weather drives more people indoors, where the virus can spread more easily.

 Vaccine rules across states and cities vary widely, with some states resisting any mandates and others requiring the shots for government employees or certain sectors that run a particularly high risk, such as health care workers.

-But no state has announced a broad private-sector mandate as New York City has, according to the nonpartisan National Academy for State Health Policy.
+But no state has announced a broad private-sector mandate as New York City has, according to data compiled by the nonpartisan National Academy for State Health Policy.

 President Joe Biden sought to impose a less far-reaching mandate nationally, requiring employees of businesses with 100 or more workers to either get vaccinated or undergo regular testing.
-But federal courts have put that on hold ahead of the Jan.
+But federal courts have blocked that plan for now ahead of the Jan.
 4 deadline.

-Also, the mayor announced that anyone 12 or older who wants to dine indoors at a restaurant, go to a gym or see a show will have to produce proof of having received two shots of the vaccine, up from the current requirement of one dose.
+The mayor also announced that anyone 12 or older who wants to dine indoors at a restaurant, go to a gym or see a show will have to produce proof of having received two shots of the vaccine, up from the current requirement of one dose.
 In addition, children ages 5 to 11 will have to show proof of at least one shot, de Blasio said.

 De Blasio said he will release more details next week about how the mandate will be enforced.